+[Syndicates to disclose for each class of derivatives, the extent and nature of the instruments, including significant terms and conditions that may affect the amount, timing and certainty of future cash flows.]

 As the Syndicate is fully aligned, the Syndicate holds the capital supporting their underwriting in their Syndicate’s premium trust funds.
 These funds are known as funds in syndicate (FIS).
 At 31 December 20x2, the following amount was held as funds in syndicate: